llafuente/unity-platformer/readme.md

 in it's own beast.

-This project is 5.5, I cannot garantee 5.4 compatibility of Assets but code should be OK.
+This project is 5.5, I cannot garantee 5.4 compatibility of Assets but code should be OK as unit-test pass on 5.4

-## API documentation
+## API & documentation & Installation

 [unity-platformer API](http://llafuente.github.io/unity-platformer/)

-## Installation

-A package will be available soon, when everything is rather stable.

-I don't even have develop/master setup... there is no stable version I'm still developing and reshaping the API.

-Require Unity-Test-Tools to be installed in the project (or delete Assets/Tests)

 ## Features